 Our academics excel at both practice and theory, making a real impact in their chosen fields, whether they are curating exhibitions, designing book covers or photographing communities in Africa.
 They are also regularly published in catalogues, books, journals and conference papers, their research classed as being of ‘international standing’, with some elements ‘world-leading’, in the most recent Research Excellence Framework.

-As a Cambridge School of Art student, you will receive access and training to all of our on-campus facilities - not just those for your own course.
+As a Cambridge School of Art student, you can receive access and training to all of our on-campus facilities - not just those for your own course.
 These include traditional letterpress and screenprinting workshops as well as digital facilities such as animation and design studios (using industry-standard Adobe design software on Macintosh technology), photographic studios, laser cutting and large-format digital printing.

 Optional field trip to Antwerp - 3 nights